International Student FAQ for Faculty and Staff

 What happens if an international student is not doing well or failing a class?

-We recommend using the AEW (Academic Early Warning) system which will alert an advisor.
+We recommend using the Penguin Alert for Student Success (PASS) system which will alert an advisor.
 The advisor may be able to help the student access appropriate resources, such as tutoring services, or find out if something is interfering with the student’s progress.

 International students are subject to the same academic warning, probation and suspension